CurtinIC/2023-06-02-python-carpentries/index.md

 helper: ["Srikanth Kompella", "Dagmawi Tadesse", "Keegan Smith", "Christian Proud", "Joel Dunstan"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["curtinic@curtin.edu.au"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  TBD # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
-eventbrite:            # Currently 2 eventbrite links, one for S&E, one for non-S&E, will leave blank
+eventbrite:  AAAAAAAAAAAAAAAA          # Currently 2 eventbrite links, one for S&E, one for non-S&E,
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}